Changyuan-Wang/Auxodrome/README.md

 **Auxo-**: growth, increase; a Greek goddess representing growth
 **-drome**: a place for running or racing

-“Auxodrome” is also a real word referring to “a plotted curve indicating the relative development of a child at any given age.”
+“**Auxodrome**” is also a real word referring to “a plotted curve indicating the relative development of a child at any given age.”

 ---